StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

     self.tui.write(f'{GREEN}{self.text}{RESET}{NL}')
 ````

-The `render()` method also gets called each time gdb is resized and odd things start happening.
-I'm sure there is a good reason however the `erase()` stops gdb eventually creating a core dump!
-One day I'll figure it out and do another blog.
+The `render()` method gets called each time gdb is resized and I think this grows gdb's view of the window and odd things start happening incluing crashing with a core file.
+Adding the `erase()` method helps.
+So if we want to add to the window we need to store the contents in a list or other collection and rewrite the window contents from that.
+We will see this in the next blog.

+I'm completely ignoring the `scroll()` methods.
+Again holding the contents in a collection and displaying based on keeping track of an internal line number is probably what's needed.
+Something else to explore in a future blog.

 In the next part we will build on this framework to create a gdb command to display variables in our Tui window.
 This will also involve looking deeper into what the Gdb Python API has to offer.